hpi-sam/BP2018HG1/process/process.md

 During the daily standup everyone shortly lies out what he or she has done since the last daily.
 These mandatorily happen twice a week with the full team and on all other days with everyone that is currently there.

 ### Planning
-During the planning Meeting the Team decides what stories to complete in the next 2 weeks and splits those into Tasks that are being distributed to all team members.
+During the planning Meeting the Team decides what stories to complete in the next 2 weeks that are being distributed to all team members.
 How exactly this process happens is the responsibility of the current scrum master.

+## Backlog Grooming
+During the Backlog Grooming meeting, the team discusses new Userstories, estimates and if necessary carries out slight improvements on them.
+(We introduced this meeting in order to cut out and optimize the discussion from the planning meetings which were taking considerably too much time due to discussion.)

 ### Review
 During the Review Meeting the Team presents what it has done in the last 2 weeks.
 What stories have been finished?
 What is the state of the product?
 How has the velocity been?
 Are we on track in the grand scheme of things?